-Myths and urban legends run rampant through the Las Vegas Family Court; “mothers always get primary custody,” “all we have is separate bank accounts,” “she signed a quit claim deed, so the house is mine.”
-Let’s dispel these myths.
+Sometimes a question is more of a myth.
+Your friends and family will fill your head with myths and urban legends; “mothers always get primary custody,” “all we have is separate bank accounts,” “she signed a quit claim deed, so the house is mine.”
+Let’s dispel some of these myths.

 - I should file divorce papers first

 - She agreed to my offer, so we don’t need an attorney or judge

 - He caused the divorce, so he should pay the attorney fees

 - If I leave the house I am abandoning my kids and my rights